-The Legislature, however, chose only to appropriate \$61.5 million.
+During the 2013-2015 biennium, the Legislature underfunded RAG grants, using LTCA dollars for other purposes.
 This reduced funding level means that state matching grants for the Port's sites are not currently available.
-The Port will encourage the state to appropriate additional RAG funding during the 2014 supplemental capital budget in an effort to ensure state funding for its projects.
+The Port will encourage the state to appropriate additional RAG funding during the 2015-2017 supplemental capital budget in an effort to ensure state funding for its projects.